henryoier/leetcode/Leetcode Log.md

 310_MinimumHeightTrees 3Y
 The problem could be solved in two ways.
 1. find the longest path 2. delete all leaf nodes until there are only one or two.

+365_WaterAndJugProblem 2Y
+We could get 0 to x + y, gcd(x, y) to be the step.